 Desire to keep the core small

 The smaller Zen Cart is, the easier it is to maintain, for both the developers on the core team and for individual store owners.
-For this reason, even very powerful and popular mods are often rejected for inclusion into the core.
+For this reason, even very powerful and popular plugins are often rejected for inclusion into the core.

 Was this page helpful?